 Metal And Steel Siding

-Strong and durable, metal is a popular material for homeowners who are looking for maintenance-free and attractive siding.
+Strong and durable, metal siding materials are increasingly popular for homeowners who are looking for maintenance-free and attractive siding.
 It does not crack, peel, or blister and can resist dents and scratches thanks to its significant strength.
 It also keeps its color longer than aluminum siding.

 Homeowners can expect to pay between $3.50 and $9.50 per square foot of metal siding installed, on average, in Virginia.
 This means that siding a 2000-square-foot home with metal will cost between $10,000 and $15,000.
 The specific price will depend on the thickness of the metal as well as its design and insulation.